 Add your API key that was generated from Step 2.
 You will then see a screen like below asking you to please authorize this app at https://www.ecobee.com/consumerportal/index.html with pin code:

 Click the link.
 Then, navigate to My Apps in the sidebar:

 Click Add Application, enter the authorization code, and then click Validate.

 Congratulations!
 You’re all set.

-I have an ecobee room sensor, so that shows up as well.
+I also have an Ecobee room sensor called Lil’bee, so that shows up as well.
 Simply assign them to an area and click Finish.

 You’re thermostat should now show up in your Home Assistant dashboard!